Senababs/LITA_Training_Documentation/README.md

    - Data Inspection: Examining data for errors, inconsistencies, or outliers.
    - Data Analysis: Performing calculations, formulas, and functions to analyze data.
    - Data Visualization using Pivot tables: Creating interactive reports and summaries to visualize data.
-   - Data Transfer to SQL: Exporting data from Excel to a SQL database.
+   - Data Transfer to SQL: Exporting data from Excel to a SQL database or Powerbi.
    - Data Collection from SQL: Importing data from a SQL database into Excel.
    - Data Storage: Saving data in Excel workbooks.